DJ Ware

-Danny Franklin "DJ" Ware, Jr. (born February 18, 1985) is a former American football running back.
-He was signed by the Tennessee Titans as an undrafted free agent in 2007.
-He played college football at Georgia.
+Danny Franklin "DJ" Ware, Jr. (born February 18, 1985) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was signed by the Tennessee Titans as an undrafted free agent in 2007.

 Ware earned two Super Bowl rings with the New York Giants in Super Bowl XLII and Super Bowl XLVI, both against the New England Patriots.
-He has also been a member of the New York Jets and Tampa Bay Buccaneers.
+He was also a member of the New York Jets and Tampa Bay Buccaneers.

-Early years
+Early life

 Ware attended Rockmart High School (Rockmart, Ga.), home of the Fighting Yellow Jackets, while collecting various honors.
 He attended Hargrave Military Academy for one year and lettered in football.
 For the Tigers, he posted 56 rushing attempts for 653 yards (11.66 yards per rush avg.) and four touchdowns.

-Ware played running back for the University of Georgia from 2003–2006 and was a key part of the 2005 Georgia Bulldogs team that finished 10-3, winning an SEC championship.
+Ware played running back for the University of Georgia from 2003 to 2006 and was a key part of the 2005 Georgia Bulldogs team that finished 10-3, winning an SEC championship.
 He began his career by redshirting in 2003.
 In 2004, Georgia's starting running back Kregg Lumpkin went down with a knee injury in August.
 Ware had to step into the starter's role on September 3, 2004, against Georgia Southern.
-Ware responded by rushing 18 times for 135 yards as Georgia got past the Georgia Southern Eagles, 48-28.
+Ware responded by rushing 18 times for 135 yards as Georgia got past the Georgia Southern Eagles, 48–28.
 For all of 2004, he rushed for a team-leading 692 yards and 4 touchdowns on 138 carries as he helped the Bulldogs complete a 10-2 season, ranked No. 7 in the country.
 Ware totaled 492 rushing yards in 2005 and finished with 302 yards rushing and three touchdowns in 2006 for UGA.

 In his career with Georgia, Ware rushed 314 times in three seasons for 1,486 yards and eight touchdowns while collecting 28 receptions for 357 yards with two scores in 28 games.